Sharin Anderson: Career

-In 1996, Sharin needed a more certain income stream and qualified and commenced work as a support worker for people with intellectual disabilities.
+In 1996, Anderson needed a more certain income stream and qualified and commenced work as a support worker for people with intellectual disabilities.

-In the mid-1990s, Sharin started drawing with coloured pen and ink and created hundreds of abstract patterned [mandala|mandalas] as well as square and rectangular geometric designs.
+In the mid-1990s, Anderson started drawing with coloured pen and ink and created hundreds of abstract patterned [mandala|mandalas] as well as square and rectangular geometric designs.
 She also began to create drawings based on the surrounding urban landscapes in the inner northern suburbs of Melbourne.

-In 1998, Sharin formed "Lola's Delight" with Nadine Budge and Marni Sheehan and performed around Melbourne in venues such as The Lomond Hotel, The Brunswick Music Festival, Ruckers (now Wesley Annes of Northcote), The Maldon Folk Festival and the Eltham Festival.
+In 1998, Anderson formed "Lola's Delight" with Nadine Budge and Marni Sheehan and performed around Melbourne in venues such as The Lomond Hotel, The Brunswick Music Festival, Ruckers (now Wesley Annes of Northcote), The Maldon Folk Festival and the Eltham Festival.

-In 2002, Sharin occasionally contributed backing vocals and guitar with "The Urban Nomads" and on their recording of "Long Way From Water".
+In 2002, Anderson occasionally contributed backing vocals and guitar with "The Urban Nomads" and on their recording of "Long Way From Water".

-In 2009, Sharin exhibited her artwork in Synergy Art Gallery, Northcote.
+In 2009, Anderson exhibited her artwork in Synergy Art Gallery, Northcote.